Next course dates

 The programme is delivered across 3 years and broken down into five phases: phase 1, 3 and 5 will be delivered at College whilst phases 2 and 4 will be spent undertaking Work Based Learning at sea.
 Industrial experience will normally be achieved through sea time when sponsored by a shipping or training company, meeting the MCA requirements.
 However, other maritime related industries may meet the requirements of the programme.
 If you intend to utilise this programme for reduced sea time requirements, then you must have a sponsorship in place prior to enrolling onto the programme, which will be done on your behalf by a sponsoring shipping company.

 To enrol on the foundation degree you need a minimum of 48 points under the UCAS tariff system.
 This must include subjects relevant to Engineering or Mathematics.
-A GCSE Mathematics Grade B or higher is also required.
+GCSE Mathematics Grade B/6 or 5 or higher is also required.

-Students who have completed a Level 3 Diploma in Shipping and Maritime Operations (Engineering) as part of a direct entry programme are also eligible to enrol onto the Foundation Degree Marine Engineering.
+Students who have completed a Level 3 Diploma in Shipping and Maritime Operations (marine Engineering) as part of a direct entry programme are also eligible to enrol onto the Foundation Degree Marine Engineering.

-In order to complete this porgramme and gain a certificate of competency you will require the backing of a shipping company or training provider.
+In order to complete this programme and gain a certificate of competency you will require sponsorship by a shipping company or training provider.
 This is to ensure you are able to accrue the necessary sea time for the purposes of certification.

 FdEng Marine Engineering